Art Guard FAQs

 Q. Can the MAP System talk to my main security system?

-A. The MAP System is dedicated to protecting art and assets, so it stands alone in case of failure or compromise of the main system.
+A. No, there is no connection.
+The MAP System is dedicated to protecting art and assets, so it stands alone in case of failure or compromise of the main system.
 Most art security consultants will advise that serious art protection be separate and discrete.

 Q. What sort of response does the system give to an event?

 A. At a minimum, emails and texts can be generated and sent to any number of people through data only monitoring.
-Phone calls to multiple parties can be added to this.
+Phone calls to multiple parties, including the police or a security responder, can be added to this.
 The panel can be set to beep and or sound an alarm, or these features can be turned off.
-Wireless alarms can also be plugged into wall sockets at various locations.
+Up to eight wireless alarms can also be plugged into wall sockets at various locations.

 Q. How secure is the MAP System?